brava-labs/brava-contracts/README.md

 - **AdminVault** 🔐: A central registry contract that keeps track of all action contracts and controls which actions are available, allowing for easy updates and management of the system.

-- **Logger** 📝: A dedicated logger contract responsible for emitting all events, providing a centralized and consistent approach to event handling.
+- **Logger** 📝: A centralized logger contract used by actions to record structured events for analytics and traceability.
+Specialized actions like gas refund also log via the `Logger`.

 ### Execution Model 🔄